Flows#

 When using Project.export_flows()

-to export multiple flows at once, it is important that all objects in the list must be of the same type.
+to export multiple flows at once, all objects in the list must be of the same type.
 You cannot

 - You can set the following additional parameters: